 ‘I think Tesfai and I will be like heart brothers moving forward,’ says Josh.
 ‘I look forward to growing some more together.’

 Click here to read Foundation House's "Working with young people from refugee backgrounds - Experiences in providing employability skills training - Response to the Dept. of Employment Consultation Paper on Youth Jobs PaTH"

-Click here to read "Ucan2 Active - Bonansio's Story"
+Click here to read "Ucan2 Active - Banansio's Story"

 The Victorian Foundation for Survivors of Torture (also known as Foundation House) is committed to child safety.
 We are committed to promoting and protecting the interests and safety of children and this is reflected in our organisational policies, protocols and staff development.

 4 Gardiner Street, Brunswick, 3056, Victoria, Australia